 The most profound reason for their initial flight is ultimately what brings them back.
 They run to save themselves, but they stop running to save others.

 When the church catches fire with a school group trapped inside, Ponyboy and Johnny do not hesitate.
 They run into the flames.
-This act recontextualizes their escape.
-Day to day, they didn't run because they were cowards; they ran because the law left them no path for redemption.
-The fire proves that their moral compasses are intact—far more intact than the society hunting them.
+Also, this act recontextualizes their escape.
+Even so, they didn't run because they were cowards; they ran because the law left them no path for redemption.
+The fire proves that their moral compasses are intact—far more intact than the society hunting them It's one of those things that adds up..

 Conclusion: A Flight Toward Identity